Equivariant Quantum Cohomology of the Grassmannian via the Rim Hook Rule: Introduction

-Gorbounov and Korff \cite{GK} have recently posted a paper to the arXiv taking an integrable systems approach to equivariant quantum cohomology of the Grassmannian, including an explicit determinantal formula for the equivariant quantum Littlewood-Richardson coefficients.
-It appears to match our formula and illuminates another aspect of the connection between these non-recursive rules for equivariant quantum Littlewood-Richardson coefficients and integrable systems.
-Gorbounov and Korff prove that these vicious and osculating walkers have a concrete representation in the affine nil-Hecke ring, which plays a key role in the proof of Peterson's isomorphism in \cite{LamShimozono}.
+Gorbounov and Korff take an integrable systems approach to studying the equivariant quantum cohomology of the Grassmannian, including an explicit determinantal formula for the equivariant quantum Littlewood-Richardson coefficients; see Corollary 6.29 in \cite{GK}.
+It is consistent with our rim hook rule and illuminates another aspect of the connection between these non-recursive formulas for equivariant quantum Littlewood-Richardson coefficients and integrable systems.
+Moreover, Gorbounov and Korff prove that their vicious and osculating walkers have a concrete representation in the affine nil-Hecke ring, which plays a key role in the proof of Peterson's isomorphism in \cite{LamShimozono}.

-\subsection{Organization of the Paper}
+\subsection{Organization of the paper}

 We begin with a brief review of Schubert calculus on the Grassmannian, with particular emphasis on the equivariant and quantum cohomologies and their polynomial representatives.
 In Section \ref{S:RimHook}, we discuss the rim hook rule of \cite{BCFF}, and then provide a precise statement of the equivariant generalization, which is the main result of the paper.
-The proof of Theorem \ref{T:MainTheorem} is contained in Section \ref{sectionEQLR}, although we postpone the proofs of two key propositions required for associativity in order not to interrupt the flow of the exposition.
+The proof of Theorem \ref{T:MainTheorem} is contained in Section \ref{sectionEQLR}, although we postpone the proofs of three key propositions required for associativity in order not to interrupt the flow of the exposition.
 Abacus diagrams, which are the first of two important tools for proving associativity, are introduced in Section \ref{S:Abacus}.
 Cyclic factorial Schur polynomials are then defined in Section \ref{S:FacSchur}.
-We close in Section \ref{S:Identities} with a collection of identities on equivariant quantum Littlewood-Richardson coefficients which arise as consequences of the equivariant rim hook rule.